ADGEfficiency/adgefficiency.github.io/_posts/2022-11-19-typical-year-forecasting-electricity-prices.md

 - the most recent calendar year - January 2021 to December 2021,
 - align with the technical model - January 2019 to December 2019.

-Below we will demonstrate why **all of these commonly used methodologies introduce a large source of error**.
+Below we will demonstrate why all of these commonly used methodologies **introduce a large source of error**.

 ## Error of Using Recent Prices

-Let's expand on our example above - instead of assuming prices at `100 $/MWh`, let's use the actual annual average electricity prices for South Australia.

-The figure below shows the same financial model we introduced above with actual annual average prices for South Australia:
+In our example above, we assumed prices at `100 $/MWh`.
+The figure below uses the same financial model with the actual annual average electricity prices for South Australia:

 ![Project savings versus annual average electricity prices.]({{ "/assets/typical-year/f1.png" }})

 **Look at the variance of these results!**  Around half of our projects lose money, with the other half being profitable.
-This variance is the error that the standard industry approaches are hiding.
+This variance error that the standard industry approaches are hiding - normally we only get a single estimate, without seeing the spread across different years of price data.

-This variance in project performance is only occurring based on *when we do our modelling* - not based on the fundamental, underlying economics of the project.
-We can do better!
+This variance in project performance is only occurring based on *when we do our modelling* - not based on the fundamental, underlying economics of the project.  **We can do better!**

 # Creating a Typical Year Forecast

 Creating a typical year forecast requires defining what typical means.

-We will **define typical as similarity** - our typical year forecast will be made of *samples of data that are most similar to all the other data*.
+For these forecasts we will **define typical as similarity** - our typical year forecast will be made of *samples of data that are most similar to all the other data*.

-We can **quantify similarity by defining an error metric** - for us the error between **statistics measured across all our data and statistics measured across a candidate sample**.
+We can **quantify similarity by defining an error metric** - the error between **statistics measured across all our data and statistics measured across a candidate sample**.
 The samples that minimize this error will be selected and used in our forecast.

 For our first typical year forecast, we will create a forecast based on a single statistic - **the average price within a month**.